lucymorcombe/astroflop/README.md

 Other than the horoscope section on my site, all of the information is hard coded.
 It would’ve been great to be able to access this data from an API but in the timeframe I was working with after changing my project, I felt this was the best way forward.

-I definitely faced a lot of technical difficulties during this project, but feel like I managed to overcome most of them, bar the issues I had with the first two APIs I tried to implement.
-Even though this wasn’t successful, in trying to make it work I learned a lot more about React and heightened my understanding – which made not being able to complete that aspect even more frustrating, as I felt I understood what was happening, but I didn’t know how to fix it.

-Overall, I’m really happy with how my project turned out and I’m glad I started fresh.
-Completing the final site in a short time frame made me more confident in the skills I’ve learned this term.

 **Research Process**

-The research process for this site wasn’t as lengthy as I would’ve liked due to the time limitations,I found myself dealing with, but I visited other astrology websites and thought what works well and what I could do better:
+The research process for this site wasn’t as lengthy as I would’ve liked due to the time limitations I found myself dealing with, but I visited other astrology websites and thought what works well and what I could do better:

 cafeastrology.com - Text heavy throughout, almost has too much information.
 As I wanted my site to be beginner friendly, I fine-tuned the topics to include only the need-to-know i.e. sun, moon and rising signs.